Huang Rong-can

+Huang Rong-can (黃榮燦 (Huángróngcàn, Huang Jung-tsan)) (October 17, 1920 – November 11/19, 1952) was a Chinese artist and printmaker.
+Born in Chongqing, he worked as a teacher and trained in art before moving to Taiwan in 1945.
+There, he continued teaching, and attracted attention for his modernist and politically radical woodcuts, particularly The Horrifying Inspection (恐怖的檢查), an iconic depiction of the 228 Incident.
+His work's leftist subject matter drew the ire of the Nationalist Government, and he was executed in Taipei in 1952.

 Early life

 Huang Rong-can was born in Chongqing in Sichuan Province, China.
-He studied in the South West Vocational School of Art (西南藝術職業學校) during the Sino-Japanese war.
-In 1938, he studied at the Kunming National College of Arts, where he was inspired by the Lu Xun woodcut movement and ideas about the Chinese Revolution.
+He studied in the South West Vocational School of Art during the Second Sino-Japanese War.
+In 1938, he studied at the Kunming National College of Arts, where he was inspired by the Lu Xun woodcut movement and revolutionary ideas.

-Work in Mainland China
+Work in mainland China

-Huang taught art at a junior high school in Guangxi, and at the same time organised a group to study the woodcut technique.
-He became a prominent figure in the Chinese Left-Wing Woodcut Movement that was supported by Lu Xun.
-Huang was the editor and co-editor of woodcut literature publications.
-In 1943 he organised an exhibition in Liuzhou, Guangxi, of drawings from battle frontlines.
+Huang taught art at a junior high school in Guangxi, simultaneously organizing a group to study the woodcut technique.
+He emerged as a prominent figure in the Chinese Left-Wing Woodcut Movement, which was championed by Lu Xun.
+Huang served as editor and co-editor of woodcut literature publications.
+In 1943, he curated an exhibition in Liuzhou, Guangxi, showcasing drawings from the battlefronts.

-He was deeply motivated by Lu Xun.
-Lu Xun, in the spirit of social realism, was renowned for adapting Russian and German printmaking to suit the circumstances in China.
-Lu Xun thought the woodcut was only useful as a tool for propaganda and mass education purposes in the war effort against Japan.
-Lu Xun regarded woodcuts as “people’s art”, with its strong black and white lines that could express raw emotion, in order to promote social change.
-This idea to represent suffering was revolutionary for Chinese art, whose depictions previous to this conformed to the Confucian and Daoist ideals of harmony.
+He was profoundly influenced by Lu Xun, who, in the spirit of social realism, adapted Russian and German printmaking techniques to suit the circumstances in China.
+Lu Xun viewed woodcut art as a powerful tool for propaganda and mass education in the war against Japan.
+He considered woodcuts to be “people’s art”, capable of expressing raw emotion through strong black and white lines, thus facilitating social change.
+This approach to portraying suffering was revolutionary in Chinese art, which had previously adhered to Confucian and Daoist ideals of harmony in its depictions.

-During the Chinese Left-wing Woodcut Movement, he created a lot of realistic woodcuts about life of people and the scenery of the southwest province of China.
-In 1945 he moved to Shanghai to work at a newspaper, and his works received widespread recognition.
-Also in 1945, he was recruited for a position to teach in Taiwan, through the Ministry of Education examination process conducted by the Nationalist government from the 1920s to 1949 under Chiang Kai-Shek.
-He went to Taiwan at the end of 1945 at the age of 25, but he would only be there for seven years of his life before he was executed.
+During the Chinese Left-wing Woodcut Movement, he produced numerous realistic woodcuts depicting the lives of people and the landscapes of the southwestern province of China.
+In 1945, he relocated to Shanghai to work at a newspaper, where his works gained widespread recognition.
+Additionally, he was recruited in 1945 for a teaching position in Taiwan through the Ministry of Education examination process conducted by the Nationalist government under Chiang Kai-Shek from the 1920s to 1949.
+He arrived in Taiwan at the end of 1945, at the age of 25, but his time there was tragically short-lived.
+He spent only seven years in Taiwan before he was executed.